Students use technology tools to connect new information to their prior knowledge rather than to passively receive information.

 The teacher consistently allows students to select technology tools to use in building an understanding of a concept.
 The teacher provides a context in which technology tools are seamlessly integrated into a lesson, and is supportive of student autonomy in choosing the tools and when they can best be used to accomplish the desired outcomes.

-The setting includes a variety of technology tools and access to rich online resources that are available in sufficient quantities to meet the needs of all students.
+The setting includes a variety of technology tools and access to rich online resources to meet the needs of all students.

-Students use technology to construct and share knowledge in ways that may have been impossible without technology.
-They have a deep understanding of the technology tools that allows them to explore and extend the use of the tools to construct meaning.
+Students use technology to construct and share knowledge in ways that may not be possible without technology.
+Their deep understanding of the technology tools allows them to extend the use of the tools in creative ways to construct meaning.

-The teacher facilitates higher order learning opportunities in which students regularly engage in activities that may have been impossible to achieve without the use of technology tools.
-The teacher encourages students to explore the use of technology tools in unconventional ways and to use the full capacity of multiple tools in order to build knowledge.
+The teacher facilitates higher-order learning opportunities in which students regularly engage in activities that may be impossible to achieve without the use of technology tools.
+The teacher encourages students to explore the use of technology in unconventional ways and to use the full capacity of multiple tools in order to build knowledge.

 The setting includes robust access to a wide variety of technology tools, robust access to online resources and communities, and the ability to publish new content online.